 Hon.
-Joanne Quassa (interpretation): Thank you, Mr. Speaker and I would like to thank the member for asking this question.
+Joanne Quassa (interpretation): Thank you, Mr. Speaker.
+I also thank the member for asking this question.
 With Uqausivut 2.0, 2018-23, the deadline is fast approaching and we have quite a few tasks that are ongoing.
 For example, the hamlets are required to have any documents in both languages and in the businesses there is a requirement to produce documents in both languages and also to provide services in both languages.